Working parents live incredibly busy lives – constantly trying to balance the needs of their children with making ends meet.

 Good News – Our Bill is making strong progress through the Oireachtas.
 That means it is on its way to becoming a law.

-It’s before the Seanad right now and has two more sessions there.
+It’s before the Seanad right now – where it will be taken at committee stage on 19th December.
 It will then return to the Dáil for sign off.

 We also want to see increased paid parental leave